Inflight Health Care

 - Though cabin air quality is better than that of a home or office, an aircraft cabin is a public area where cross-contamination is possible.
 We suggest that you do not fly if you have a contagious disease.

 - Avoid wearing contact lenses during your flight.

 - Stay awake while the flight is descending and ease any ear or nose discomfort as soon as possible.

-EVA Airways recognizes that some passengers may have allergic reactions to peanuts/nuts which can be life threatening.
-You may wish to print this page and take it to your physicians for discussion prior to your booking.
+EVA Airways recognizes that some passengers may have allergic reactions to peanuts/nuts which can be life-threatening.
+You may wish to print this page and take it to your physician for discussion prior to your booking.

-- We cannot guarantee against cross-contamination of peanut/nut products within the network flight kitchens during catering production, as peanut/nut-based ingredients, peanut oil and non-specified peanut/nut containing trace element are widely used.
+We cannot guarantee against the cross-contamination of peanut/nut products within the network flight kitchens during catering production, as peanut/nut-based ingredients, peanut oil, and non-specified peanut/nut containing trace elements are widely used.

-- We cannot prohibit all passengers from bringing, opening or eating their own peanut/nut products into or in the aircraft cabin and/or VIP lounge.
-In the meanwhile, we are also unable to modify the cabin environment as peanut/nut-free one as requested from individual passengers.
-Therefore, we strongly advise passenger(s) with peanut/nut allergies to check with your own physicians on your fitness to fly given this situation.
-Passenger(s) and/or travel companions, escorts should be familiar with the treatment against the allergic reaction if occurred.
+We cannot prohibit all passengers from bringing, opening, or eating their own peanut/nut products into or in the aircraft cabin and/or VIP lounge.
+In the meanwhile, we are also unable to modify the cabin environment to a peanut/nut-free one as requested by individual passengers.
+Therefore, we strongly advise passenger(s) with peanut/nut allergies to check with their own physicians on their fitness to fly given this situation.
+Passenger(s) and/or travel companions, escorts should be familiar with the treatment against the allergic reaction if it should occur.

 Furthermore, please obtain a letter from your physician to certify that you will carry a syringe in your carry-on luggage for this medical purpose.

 Make sure you bring your inhaler with you and avoid situations that may trigger a respiratory illness.